Amarjeetk01/e-amarStore/README.md

 * Tailwind CSS
 * Clerk for authentication
 * Stripe for payment integration
-* Other dependencies include: react-hook-form, recharts, and zod
+* Other dependencies include: react-hook-form, and recharts

 ````